shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

 	*The **Targets \| TargetMonth** field delivers a similar hierarchy.
 These hierarchies were not created by you.
 They were created automatically.
 There is a problem, however.
 The Adventure Works financial year commences on July 1 of each year.
 But, in these automatically created date hierarchies, the date hierarchy year commences on January 1 of each year.*

 	*You’ll now turn this automatic behavior off.
-In the **Create DAX Calculations in Power BI Desktop, Part 1** lab, you’ll use DAX to create a date table, and configure it define the Adventure Works’ calendar.*
+In the **Create DAX Calculations in Power BI Desktop** lab, you’ll use DAX to create a date table, and configure it define the Adventure Works’ calendar.*

 4. To turn off auto/date time, click the **File** ribbon tab to open the backstage view.